Brampton Village Pharmacy

 How to prepare for earwax removal

 We strongly recommend using olive oil ear drops twice daily for 3–5 days before your appointment.
 This softens the wax and makes removal significantly easier and more comfortable.
+NICE CKS guidance on earwax management supports the use of olive oil or sodium bicarbonate drops as a softening agent prior to removal.
 Olive oil drops are available from us or any pharmacy.

 Appointments for earwax removal at Brampton Village Pharmacy in Barnsley are available Monday to Saturday.
 Call us on 01226 341 281 to book.